Elohim

 Elohim in Hebrew script.
 The letters are, right-to-left: aleph-lamed-he-yud-mem.

 Elohim (אֱלֹהִים /he/) is a Hebrew word meaning "gods" or "godhood".
-Although the word is plural in form, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity, particularly but not always the God of Judaism.
+Although the word is plural in form (as an abstract noun referring to the concept of "divinity"), in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity, particularly but not always the God of Judaism.
 In other verses it takes plural agreement and refers to gods in the plural.
+It is also the word used for judges.

-Morphologically, the word is the plural form of the word אֱלוֹהַּ (Note: Because of the mappiq under the Heh, the patach is pronouced before the Heh.) (ʾĔlōah) and related to El.
-It is cognate to the word ʾl-h-m which is found in Ugaritic, where it is used as the pantheon for Canaanite gods, the children of El, and conventionally vocalized as "Elohim".
-Most uses of the term Elohim in the later Hebrew text imply a view that is at least monolatrist at the time of writing, and such usage (in the singular), as a proper title for Deity, is distinct from generic usage as elohim, "gods" (plural, simple noun).
+Morphologically, the word is the plural form of the word אֱלוֹהַּ (Note: Because of the mappiq under the Heh, the patach is pronounced before the Heh.) (ʾĔlōah) and is related to El (אֵל ʾēl).
+It is cognate to the Ugaritic word ʾ-l-h-m (block script transliteration אלהם (Note: The Proto-Canaanite script is not generally considered to have yet evolved into the Phoenician alphabet (much less into modern block script) by the extinction of the Ugaritic language, (Note: Ugaritic went extinct around the 12th century BCE.
+Conventionally, inscriptions predating 1050 BCE are considered to be Proto-Canaanite and later ones are considered to be the Phoenician alphabet.
+The Phoenician alphabet would later evolve into the Imperial Aramaic alphabet, adopted by Jews during the Babylonian exile, ultimately being stylized into block script.) which used its own distinct alphabet, but a transliteration is provided to demonstrate similarity.)), which is used for the pantheon of Canaanite gods, the children of El, and conventionally vocalized as "Elohim".
+Most uses of the term ʾElohim in the later Hebrew text imply a view that is at least monolatrist at the time of writing, and such usage (in the singular), as a proper title for Deity, is distinct from generic usage as elohim, "gods" (plural, simple noun).